-This technology is a method to generate squamous epithelial 3D organoids that can mimic the natural physiology of tissues and be used to model gastrointestinal physiology.
+This technology is a method to generate squamous epithelial 3D organoids that can mimic the natural physiology of tissues and be used as a personalized pathology model.

 Unmet Need: Platform for predicting patient-specific treatment outcomes in squamous epithelia